 You must pay a fee to join the program.
 I initially offered the program freely, but I found it made it too easy to join and then leave without any repercussions.
 This is meant to filter out participants that aren’t truly committed.
 The fee depends on your individual circumstances.
 It might be $100, $10,000, more, or even less.

-During the program you’ll get hands-on experiences writing patches for one of my Free Software projects.
-You will learn a great deal during the patch review process, and the time spent on your contributions helps offset the cost of my time training you.
+During the program you’ll get hands-on experiences writing patches for the mgmt config project.
+I hope that you will learn a great deal during the patch review process, and the time you spend making contributions helps offset the cost of my time training you.

-As this is a personal endeavour, I might discontinue the program and I reserve the right to kick you out of the program at any time.
+As this is a personal endeavour, I might discontinue the program and I reserve the right to kick you out of the program at any time for any reason.
 Hopefully this doesn’t happen, but I can’t offer a guarantee otherwise.

 The opportunity is available to anyone without regard to their race, national or ethnic origin, colour, religion, sex, age, mental or physical disability, sexual orientation, marital status or citizenship.

-If you’re interested and you’d like to join, please contact me and tell me why you think you’d be a good candidate to join.
+If you’re interested and you’d like to join, please contact me and tell me why you think you’d be a good candidate to join and what your goals are.
 The opportunities are only available for candidates who are honest, hard-working, dependable and nice.

 Happy hacking, Happy learning,